chef/chef-web-docs/content/environments.md

 </tbody>
 </table>

-## Pinning Cookbooks in Environments
+## Pinning Cookbooks in environments

 Cookbook versions can be pinned in each environment, which allows you to control the rollout of new cookbook releases through successive testing